jchan1234/Garage-Door-Opener-Raspberry-Pi/README.md

 .
 Download webiopi
 .
 Download webiopi patch to work for newer pi like pi2 and above .
 Install webiopi
 .
+Install ffmpeg
+.
 Change attribute of /usr/share/webiopi/htdocs to be owned by pi instead of root .
 Change attribute of Garage pi code to be able and copy to /usr/share/webiopi/htdocs .
+Create po and vo folder for the picture and video history.
+.
 Copy new webiopi config to /etc/webiopi/config
 .
 Get webiopi to startup automatically on reboot